nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## Task Commands
 This part of the user guide concerns commands meant to help you manage tasks.
-Tasks in SalesNote come with a label, and a date representing an intended deadline. <br> Like any good to-do list, SalesNote allows you to mark tasks as completed, and also provides you with an ability to tag tasks to sales orders.
+Tasks in SalesNote come with a label, and a date representing an intended deadline.
+Like any good to-do list, SalesNote allows you to mark tasks as completed, but also provides you with an ability to tag tasks to orders.

 <div markdown="block" class="alert alert-info">
 **:information_source: Notes about the task commands:**<br>

 * A task tag is **not** the same as a client tag.
 While you are free to select any client tag you wish, a task tag should:
     * Be `General` or
-    * Have prefix `SO` followed by at least 1 digit.
+    * Have prefix `SO` followed by the id of a sales order.
+This is how you tag tasks as being related to a given order.
     * Some examples:
         * `addtask sew buttons t/general`
-        * `addtask sew buttons t/SO1`
+        * `addtask sew buttons t/SO1` (this marks the task, as being related to order 1)
         * `addtask sew buttons` (for convenience, if the tag is omitted, SalesNote will classify the task as "general")
-* This gives you a convenient way to tag tasks to orders.
-For instance, if an order of interest has id 4, you can tag all relevant tasks `SO4` and later type `findtask SO4` to find all these related tasks.
+* This gives you a convenient way to group related work.
+For instance, if an order of interest has id `4`, you can tag all relevant tasks `SO4` and later type `findtask SO4` to find all these related tasks.
 As a reminder, if the order should be deleted, SalesNote will automatically remove the tasks tagged to that order for you.
 * The number after the 'SO' prefix **must correspond to the id of an existing order**.